Each year, FCC proctors over 7,000 exams for our highly qualified faculty and staff. We are committed to providing:

 9. Please review all requirements for students and communicate those requirements to students prior to testing.

 .
-This Center for Teaching and Learning procedure is designed to protect classroom academic integrity of all FCC courses.
+This CTL procedure is designed to protect classroom academic integrity of all FCC courses.

 We can help you research exams and learning outcomes assessment for your class.